blackholeorbit/nullbit/Obediant Cat.md

 kali@kali:~/Downloads$ ls
 flag
 ```
-I needed to open that file, so I used the 'cat' command (short for concatenate).
-That opened the file, revealing the flag.
+I opened that file using the 'cat' command (short for concatenate), revealing the flag.

 ```
 kali@kali:~/Downloads$ cat flag